Samyuktha94/Data-Science-Reading-Materials/README.md

 # Data-Science-Reading-Materials
 Data Science Study Resources

-Adding PDFS and links of Study Materials related to data science that can help with upskilling and preparing for interviews.
+Adding PDFs and links of Study Materials related to data science that can help with upskilling and preparing for interviews.

 The list contains: